xinity/dcos-docs-site/pages/1.13/installation/installing-operating/index.md

 ---
 layout: layout.pug
-title: Installing and Managing DC/OS
+title: Creating the DC/OS Cluster
-navigationTitle: Installation and Cluster Management
+navigationTitle: Installing DC/OS
 menuWeight: 15
-excerpt: Environment agnostic guide to creating and managing your DC/OS cluster and infrastructure
+excerpt: Environment agnostic guide to creating a DC/OS Cluster
 ---

 It involves packaging the DC/OS distribution and connecting to every node manually to run the DC/OS installation commands.
 This method is recommended if you want to integrate with an existing system or if you do not have SSH access to your cluster.